 - If my team wins, how will the money be awarded?

-Team members must be present at the Awards Presentation in order to receive an award.
-The prize money will be distributed via check to the students on the team.
+Team members must be present at the Awards Ceremony in order to receive an award.
+The prize money will be distributed equally to the presenting students on the team.
 Prize money is classified as a grant and will be processed as a scholarship.
 In some cases, it may affect your financial aid package.
 Additional information and eligibility may be required and the TVL staff will follow up with the required information.

 - What is a going concern?